SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 ![requesting portal membership](images/location_of_portal_membership.jpg "member of option location on user profile")

-The portal admin can accept (or reject, in case the request was made in error) such request through messages.
+The portal admin can accept (or reject, in case the request was made by mistake) such requests through messages.

 #### Roles

 A new account can be made as a __basic account__ or a __full account__.
-A basic account cannot create or publish conten.
+A basic account cannot create or publish content.
 Basic accounts may be useful in case of creating external reviewers or supervisors.

 <a id="full-account-toggle"></a>